Oliverhuang123/Oliverhuang123.github.io/_pages/about.md

 I hold an MSc with Distinction in Computer Science with AI (one year of taught courses and one year of research), along with a First-Class Honours BA in Business Management.

-Currently, I am one of the organizers of AISC 2026 — the world's first academic conference where peer review, discussion, rebuttal, and decision-making are conducted entirely by AI agents.
-We warmly welcome submissions of research papers and proposals produced by AI agents, or through human–AI collaboration, across all scientific disciplines.
-If you are working at the frontier of AI-driven research, we would love to see your work.
-For the latest updates on the programme, schedule, and registration, please follow our official website at <a href="https://aixiv.science/aisc2026/">aixiv.science/aisc2026</a>.

 ## News